 You can also get powdered forms of bone broth collagen protein.
 This is beneficial because you can easily stir it into a variety of dishes and protein shakes.
-My favorite powdered form is the Ancient Nutrition organic bone broth collagen protein.
+My favorite powdered form is the organic bone broth power protein.

 I regularly use the powdered form in smoothies and shakes to get more of these key nutrients, but should only be mixed with water during the fast.
-We carry organic bone broth protein in pure form (best for a bone broth like warm drink) as well as sugar-free vanilla, chocolate and pure flavor.
+We carry organic bone broth protein in pure form (best for a bone broth like warm drink) as well as sugar-free vanilla and chocolate flavors.

 Tips for Successful Bone Broth Fasting